South Korea's Moon makes second justice minister pick after first falls foul

-SEOUL South Korean President Moon Jae-in on Tuesday made a second attempt at appointing a justice minister after his earlier choice withdrew over questions about ethics and views on women.
+SEOUL (Reuters) - South Korean President Moon Jae-in on Tuesday made a second attempt at appointing a justice minister after his earlier choice withdrew over questions about ethics and views on women.

 A month-and-a-half after winning a snap election, Moon is still trying to form his cabinet.